UniStuttgart-VISUS/AdversarialAttacksForOutlierDetection/README.md

 ---

 This supplemental material provides the source code for all methods evaluated in our study, enabling reproduction of the main experiments described in the paper.

+### Reference
+The reference that should be cited for their usage is:
+- **Saupe, D., Bleile, T., Robustness and accuracy of mean opinion scores with hard and soft outlier detection, 17th International Conference on Quality of Multimedia Experience (QoMEX), Sept./Oct.
+2025, Madrid, Spain.**

 Included are:

 ### Code